ixanza/Equanimity/README.md

 [The Gray Cowl of Nocturnal](https://www.nexusmods.com/skyrimspecialedition/mods/4509) sends you off on a quest to obtain the coveted gray cowl.
 While thieving around you will receive a vision that takes you on this quest to retrieve the cowl.

+[Relics of Hyrule](https://www.nexusmods.com/skyrimspecialedition/mods/12244) integrates quite a fair amount of content from the Zelda universe that surprisingly doesn't feel out of place.
+There are no quests or markers to lead you on your way.
+Keep an eye and an ear open for glowing fairies and tinkling noises as those mark most locations of Hyrule content.

 Equanimity also has a lot of modified vanilla quests such as:

 1. [Save the Icerunner - Lights Out Alternate Route](https://www.nexusmods.com/skyrimspecialedition/mods/34681)